 Shelving Volunteer – Shelving is the most basic daily routine within the Library’s work schedule.
 All materials that are returned must be reshelved and hence, there is a continual supply of items waiting to be returned to the appropriate shelving area.
 This is an ideal volunteer duty for someone interested in working independently and without a set time or day for working since the shelving volunteer can work anytime during the Library’s public service hours.

 Special Projects Volunteer – A Special Projects’ volunteer will provide assistance with individual projects that are needed at various times at the Library.
 These can be long-term efforts such as weeding the collection of outdated materials under the supervision of a librarian or they can be major clerical tasks such as relabeling books and other items for easy access by Library patrons.
 It is an excellent position for a volunteer unable to commit to a set work schedule or interested in being involved in projects which are accomplished over longer periods of time.

 Story Hour Volunteer – The Story Hour volunteer works directly with paid Library staff members to assist with planning and executing story hours.
 This might involve preparing arts and crafts materials or perhaps researching stories and potential media materials to use with special programs.
 The skills required are a willingness to work with young children and their parents and caregivers.
 An interest in children’s literature is also very helpful.
 This volunteer position requires a commitment to special program times and seasonal program dates.

 Removing old issues from the stacks to make room for new ones.
 This can be done bi-weekly or weekly whichever best fits your schedule.
-Contact Ms. Peel
+Contact Us

 Search the Stacks for:

 items patrons have "claimed returned."
 Knowlege of the Dewey Decimal System or willing to learn the DDS is required.
 This task needs to be done on a weekly basis.
-Contact Ms. Peel
+Contact Us

 Assist with Special Event Programs